-Kendall and Kylie Jenner Respond to Tupac T-Shirt Lawsuit, Say Only 2 Shirts Sold
+The Tupac Shakur T-Shirt Lawsuit Against Kendall and Kylie Jenner Has Officially Been Dropped

 "The allegations made are completely false and the lawsuit is baseless,” the statement said, according to the Associated Press.
 “There has been no infringement or violation of anyone’s rights."

-The statement also said the lawsuit is unwarranted because the shirts were obtained from a company that had a valid license to sell them.
+The statement also said the lawsuit was unwarranted because the shirts were obtained from a company that had a valid license to sell them.

 RELATED: 3 Lessons Kendall and Kylie Jenner Learned from Starting a Clothing Line

-Note: Update: Good news for Kendall and Kylie: The Tupac lawsuit against them has officially been dropped.
-Nine months after Miller's lawsuit was originally reported, it has been settled.
-Both parties are requesting to dismiss it.